pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 ![Candidate Structural Model](structural_model_sem.png)

-This model introduces the specific claims of dependence and the question then becomes how to model these patterns?
+This picture introduces specific claims of dependence and the question then becomes how to model these patterns?
 In the next section we'll build on the structures of the basic measurement model to articulate these chain of dependence as functional equations of the "root" constructs.
 This allows to evaluate the same questions of model adequacy as before, but additionally we can now phrase questions about direct and indirect relationships between the latent constructs.
-In particular, since our focus is on what drives life-satisfaction, we can ask about the mediated effects of parental and peer support.
+In particular, since our focus is on what drives life-satisfaction, we can ask our model about the mediated effects of parental and peer support.

 ### Model Complexity and Bayesian Sensitivity Analysis